Join us on the 2nd and 4th Tuesdays of each month for our Academy Days co-op!

-A homeschool co-op is a group of families who meet together and work cooperatively to achieve common goals.
+“A homeschool co-op is a group of families who meet together and work cooperatively to achieve common goals.
 Co-ops can be organized around academics, social time, the arts, activities, crafts, service work, or projects — or some combination of these.
 Co-ops are more enrichment-oriented, with a focus on the arts, social time, or unique angles on traditional subjects.
-Children in these co-ops typically do most of their learning outside of their co-op, but a co-op is one more experience that builds their knowledge and provides them with a chance to be with friends or do something interesting. (thehomeschoolmom.com)
+Children in these co-ops typically do most of their learning outside of their co-op, but a co-op is one more experience that builds their knowledge and provides them with a chance to be with friends or do something interesting.” (thehomeschoolmom.com)

-Co-ops are set up for team players.
+“Co-ops are set up for team players.
 By its nature, you are going to have to do something to help.
 Please don’t join a co-op if you are going to drop off your child and run (unless it’s one of the rare programs where you pay for that privilege).
 Before you sign up, think of what you can offer the group.
 Is there a subject you are comfortable teaching to a small group?
 Can you offer administrative skills?
-Are you a good hall monitor or can you work in the nursery while other parents teach? (onlypassionatecuriosity.com)
+Are you a good hall monitor or can you work in the nursery while other parents teach?” (onlypassionatecuriosity.com)

-In the early days of homeschooling parents pooled their resources in order to get their kids the best education they could.
+In the early days of homeschooling parents, pooled their resources to get their kids the best education they could.
 Parents were passionate about taking their kids from the public school environment or conformity and one-way learning to a place where kids could learn according to their learning style and preference.
-Forming a homeschool cooperative has been my heart for the past three years, and the Lord has finally opened the door to bring this to Revival Christian Academy.
-We are heading into an exciting new season at Revival Christian Academy by rewinding the clock to a simpler time to where parents are not only teaching, but are directing the content of what is taught by relying on their God-given skills and gifts that they will passionately impart upon the kids.
+Forming a homeschool cooperative has been my heart for the past four years, and the Lord has finally opened the door to bring this to Revival Christian Academy.
+We are heading into an exciting new season at Revival Christian Academy by rewinding the clock to a simpler time to where parents are teaching and directing the content of what is taught by relying on their God-given skills and gifts that they will passionately impart upon the kids.

 Director, Revival Christian Academy